 If you’re ready to start your application, this article will explain how to make sure you claim your full entitlements.
 You’ll need to have:

-Under the CTP scheme many people are being under-paid* or having their benefits cut off before they’ve fully recovered.
+Don’t risk being under-paid or having your benefits cut off before you’ve fully recovered.
 The biggest mistake you can make is simply accepting the insurer’s decision – the truth is, you may well be entitled to compensation you’re not being told about.
 The articles and videos in this section show you how to assess the insurer’s decision, and dispute it if it’s unfair to you.

 After you’ve lodged your statutory benefits claim, the insurer will send you a liability statement within 28 days.
 This letter will state the insurer’s decision on whether your injuries are minor, who was at fault in the accident and what payments you’ll be entitled to.
 But their decisions can be challenged, so it’s important that you check your payments and dispute them if you believe they’re wrong.

 Here’s an explanation of how your statutory benefits, or weekly payments, are calculated by the insurer for the first six months after your accident.
 Firstly, if you’ve had any “reasonable and necessary” medical, treatment or care expenses, these will be paid back to you.
 Then there’s income support – the weekly payments that cover your lost income if you need time off work.
 For the first 13 weeks the maximum is 95 percent of your pre-accident earnings, then after 14 weeks the maximum is 85 percent.

 If your injury has been assessed as non-minor and you weren’t the driver at fault, you’re entitled to claim a lump sum to cover your income loss and pain and suffering.
 The articles and videos in this section show how to successfully claim your lump sum.